Read the first part of our GD&T Blog “3 Factors that Affect Understanding“.

 One critical area in which a lack of GD&T knowledge can be detrimental to an organization is in the bidding process.
 Ways in which a limited understanding of GD&T can affect cost estimating includes the following:

 Underbidding: Individuals involved in cost estimating who do not understand GD&T could potentially underbid as a result of their lack of knowledge.
-A limited level of GD&T fluency can cause individuals to undervalue the requirements necessary to make the part.
 As a result, the responsibility is now on the manufacturing team to make sure the part is manufactured correctly within cost, a task they may not be able to execute.

 Overbidding: On the other hand, individuals involved in cost estimating who do not understand GD&T could also potentially overbid due to their lack of knowledge.
 In this situation, their limited language fluency may cause them to panic at the sight of the GD&T-related symbols, making them add cost.
-This additional cost arises from the belief that GD&T increases the time it takes to manufacture the part.
 As a result, the company could lose the bid for a product they could have manufactured.
 If they do win the bid, they may have made it easy on themselves to manufacture the part; however, they still may not realize how GD&T is going to help make the part more profitable.

 In the bidding process, both underbidding and overbidding have their own ramifications.
 Whether a bid is won but undervalued or lost where there could have been profit, both realities affect a company’s bottom line profitability.
 It is in these crucial situations where having a full comprehension of GD&T helps organizations and individuals have the greatest potential for success.